tc39/proposal-decimal/README.md

 Although the dynamic scoping version is a bit more contained, both versions are anti-modular: Code does not exist with independent behavior, but rather behavior that is dependent on the surrounding code that calls it.
 A reliable library would have to always set the precision around it.

-There is further complexity when it comes to JavaScript's multiple globals/Realms: a Decimal primitive value does not relate to anyone global, so it would be inviable to store the state there.
+There is further complexity when it comes to JavaScript's multiple globals/Realms: a Decimal primitive value does not relate to anything global, so it would be inviable to store the state there.
 It would have to be across all the Decimals in the system.
 But then, this forms a cross-realm communication channel.

 Therefore, this proposal does not contain any options to set the precision from the environment.